-The parent-company-only financial statements have been prepared in accordance with the "Regulations Governing the Preparation of Financial Reports by Securities Issuers" (hereinafter referred to as the Regulations).
+The consolidated financial statements have been prepared in accordance with the "Regulations Governing the Preparation of Financial Reports by Securities Issuers" (hereinafter referred to as the Regulations) and the IFRSs endorsed by the FSC.

-(II) Basis of preparation

-1. Measurement bases
+- (II) Basis of preparation - 1.
+Measurement bases

-The parent-company-only financial statements have been prepared on a historical cost basis except for the following material items in the balance sheets:
+The consolidated financial statements have been prepared on a historical cost basis except for the following material items in the balance sheets:

-- (1) Financial assets at fair value through profit or loss are measured at fair value; - (2) The net defined benefit liabilities are measured as the fair value of the plan assets, less the present value of the defined benefit obligation.
+- (1) Financial assets at fair value through profit or loss are measured at fair value; - (2) The net defined benefit liabilities are measured as the fair value of the plan assets, less, the present value of the defined benefit obligation.